CS3219-AY2526Sem1/cs3219-ay2526s1-project-g37/README.md

 ```

 ## Credits
 This project is developed by Group G37 for the CS3219 course at NUS.
-Thanks to all members for their contributions to this successful project, as well as the teaching team for their support!
+Thanks to all members for their contributions to this successful project, as well as the teaching team for their support :)